A screen in the center of the image reads

 https://www.smartmatic.com/

 Smartmatic is a global election technology provider, founded by Antonio Mugica, Roger Piñate and Alfredo Anzola in 2000 in the United States.
+In 2005, Smartmatic purchased Sequoia Voting Systems; in 2007, it sold the subsidiary.
 Over the years, Smartmatic has designed and implemented voting technologies in nearly 35 countries.
-The company is headquartered in London, United Kingdom, with its US headquarters in Boca Raton, Florida.
-Smartmatic was selected to support Los Angeles County’s Voting Solutions for All People (VSAP) program in 2018, with the system officially launched in 2020.
-Smartmatic continues to provide products and services for multiple L.A. local, municipal, and state elections each year.
+The company is headquartered in London, United Kingdom, with its U.S. headquarters in Boca Raton, Florida.
+Smartmatic was selected to build Los Angeles County’s Voting Solutions for All People (VSAP) program in 2018, with the system officially launched in 2020.
+Los Angeles County owns the source code.
+Smartmatic continues to provide products and services for local, municipal, and state elections each year.